 The Top Kino is just as much an experience in itself, as it is a colourful mix of club, cinema and restaurant.
 It predominantly shows European films and documentaries with subtitles and every year, organises an open-air film festival in the summer.

 The Filmcasino draws lures visitors into the 1950s charm.
 This cinema is already over one hundred years old and shows European and Asian documentaries, as well as short films and independent productions.
 In the same way, the Burgkino shows arthouse productions as well as Hollywood films.
-This cinema is part of the Burgtheater.
 Here, there is a traditional showing of the post-war classic “The Third Man” on a weekly basis.
 It’s definitely an attraction worth seeing.

 To complement the range of cinemas showing English-language films, we recommend a visit to the English-speaking theatre.